 Begin Your Career Now

-The Information Technology (IT) Program is designed to provide students with entry-level skills in the IT field through classroom and
+The Information Technology (IT) program areas are designed to provide students with entry-level skills in the IT field through classroom and

 hands-on training completed in two 10-week phases: Phase I (general training) and Phase II (specialized Students in Phase II will

 have the opportunity to complete an externship in which students will receive work-based training with an employer partner).

 An Application Developer assists in development, testing, implementation, and support of computer programs and queries through the use of a programming language called Java.
 They are able to identify, analyze, and troubleshoot issues both independently and within a team setting.
 They can also document procedures used within a system, including creating flowcharts.
 Developers can apply effective communication skills, both written and orally, for a variety of stakeholders, as well as model an agile, growth mindset for continuous learning.

 An entry-level position in cybersecurity is important in protecting network systems by managing firewalls, monitoring passive and active threats, and helping deploy security policies.
 This position is vital in providing technical support to staff within a company to ensure overall safety measures are intact.
 They need to be able to communicate to staff through phone, email, or face-to-face interactions.